bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Scheduling--setTimeout-and.md

 As we can see from `alert` output, in a browser the timer identifier is a number.
 In other environments, this can be something else.
 For instance, Node.js returns a timer object with additional methods.

-Again, there is no universal specification for these methods, so that's fine.
+Again, there is no universal specification for these methods, so that’s fine.

 For browsers, timers are described in the <a href="https://www.w3.org/TR/html5/webappapis.html#timers" class="markup--anchor markup--p-anchor">timers section</a> of HTML5 standard.